Our upcoming open mornings will be held on:

 The children and staff recently participated in our second annual STEM Week.
 Throughout the week, the children took part in...

-St Anthony’s School for Girls is a new independent Catholic school that opened in September 2016, located in Ivy House, on North End Road, NW11.
-It is the sister school to the highly successful St. Anthony’s School for Boys in Hampstead.
+St Anthony’s School for Girls is an independent Catholic school located in Ivy House, on North End Road, NW11.
+It opened in 2016 as the sister school to the highly successful St. Anthony’s School for Boys in Hampstead.

 St. Anthony’s School for Girls teaches pupils in a Catholic environment, and is inclusive and open to other faiths.
-The new school is a two – form entry school, which educates girls from age 4 – 11.
-Classes in Reception and Year 3 opens in September 2016 and growth will be organic after that, with Year 1 and Year 4 opening in September 2017 and so on.
-The maximum roll is 280.
+The school educates girls from age 4 – 11 and currently has classes open in Reception to Year 5.
+Growth will continue organically with classes in Year 6 opening in September 2019.
+The maximum roll will be 280 pupils.